GSabiniPanini/little-cop3330-assignment4part2/README.md

 First may we say a prayer to Rey, for suggesting this brilliant idea.
 All praise Rey ~

-1. The application shall manage a single list of items
+What is the Box on the Left Side of the Screen? the ListView on the left side of the screen was designed to accommodate multiple lists, as was requested in the first part.
+  The methods regarding multiple lists were modified to only handle a single list and the Buttons to Manage more Lists were disabled

-2. Where to view the item
+Where to View the Items
   the ArrayList of ToDoListItems will be shown in the TreeTableView on the right side of the screen. if nothing is visible, click the "Add Item" button on the bottom right and create a list

 Adding an Item
   Click the "Add Item" button on the bottom right and fill out the prompt